baens/blog.baens.net/content/posts/experiment-notes-simpleflatmapper.md

 ACK!
 We have 10 open query sessions.
 That's not going to scale very well.
 And just to prove how fast it won't scale, instead of 10, do 100.
 There should be an exception stating that there are too many open connections.

 Let's fix this.
-So Java streams have the ability to do something once they are closed.
-So let's change our `getData` method to this:
+The Java [`Stream`](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html) has an event for this kind of thing.
+The `Stream` knows when it has been closed and allows a cleanup job to run if needed.
+To subscribe to this we will create an [`onClose`](https://docs.oracle.com/javase/8/docs/api/java/util/stream/BaseStream.html#onClose-java.lang.Runnable-) handler.
+This will allow us to close and cleanup the things we need and we can carry on from there.

+The code for that looks something like this:

 ```kotlin
 fun getData() : Stream<DataRow> {